SingleCopy/C64-CartridgeExamples/README.md

 This example builds on the previous example except it now have 2 ROM banks.
 After all of the previous steps in `Cartridge Example 4` has been executed and the `loop` subroutine is running, the keyboard is checked to see if the spacebar has been pressed.
 When the spacebar is detected, it writes the value 1 to memory address $DE00.
 In ocean cartridges, this will trigger switching the ROM bank to 1 (Bank_01_0).
 Then the subroutine `displayTextAddress` is called except now the one in ROM bank 1 is executed.
 Finally the `loop` subroutine is called in RAM.

 To run this file you will need to convert the .bin using the following command: `cartconv.exe -t ocean -n 'CartridgeExample5' -i 'CartridgeExample5.bin' -o 'CartridgeExample5.crt'`

+## Cartridge Example 6
+This example is exactly the same code as the previous example except that now each ROM bank is in its own file.
+After the `bootLoader` code has been copied to RAM and executed, it calls `SET_CARTRIDGE_ROM_BANK_V` which is required to switch the ROM bank to number 1.
+Once the space bar is pressed, `SET_CARTRIDGE_ROM_BANK_V` is called again except now it switches to ROM bank 2.

+To run this file you will need to convert the .bin using the following command: `cartconv.exe -t ocean -n 'CartridgeExample6' -i 'CartridgeExample6.bin' -o 'CartridgeExample6.crt'`